Paint Your Wagon (film): Plot

 News comes of the pending arrival of "six French tarts" to a neighboring town via stagecoach.
-A plan is hatched to divert the stagecoach under false pretenses and bring the women to "No Name City" ("There's a Coach Comin' In"), thus finally providing the other miners with female companionship.
+A plan is hatched to divert the stagecoach under false pretenses and bring the women to "No Name City", thus providing the other miners with female companionship.
 Ben heads up the mission and leaves Elizabeth in the care of Pardner.
-The two fall in love ("I Talk to the Trees"), whereupon Elizabeth, saying she also still loves Ben, convinces them that "if a Mormon man can have two wives, why can't a woman have two husbands?"
-The polyandrous arrangement works until the town becomes large enough that civilized people from the East begin to settle there.
-A parson (Alan Dexter) begins to make a determined effort to persuade the people of No Name City to give up their evil ways ("The Gospel of No Name City").
-Meanwhile, Ben and a group of miners discover that gold dust is dropping through the floor boards of many of the saloons.
-They tunnel under all the businesses to get the gold ("The Best Things in Life Are Dirty").
+The two fall in love.
+Elizabeth, also still loving Ben, convinces them that "if a Mormon man can have two wives, why can't a woman have two husbands?"
+The polyandrous arrangement works until the town becomes large enough that civilized people begin to settle there.
+A parson begins to make a determined effort to persuade the townsfolk to give up their evil ways.
+Meanwhile, Ben and a group of miners discover that gold dust is dropping through the floor boards of many saloons.
+They tunnel under all the businesses to get the gold.

-A group of new settlers is rescued from the snow and the strait-laced family is invited to spend the winter with Elizabeth and Pardner, who is assumed to be her only husband.
-Ben is left to fend for himself ("Wand'rin' Star").
-In revenge, he introduces one of the family, naive young Horton Fenty (Tom Ligon), to the pleasures of Rotten Luck Willie's (Harve Presnell) saloon and brothel.
-This leads to Elizabeth dismissing both Ben and Pardner from the log cabin, and Pardner takes to gambling in Willie's ("Gold Fever").
+A group of new settlers is rescued from the snow, and the strait-laced family is invited to spend the winter with Elizabeth and Pardner, who is assumed to be her only husband.
+Ben is left to fend for himself.
+In revenge, he introduces one of the family, the naive Horton Fenty, to the pleasures of a local saloon and brothel.
+This leads to Elizabeth dismissing both Ben and Pardner from the log cabin, and Pardner takes to gambling.
 During a bull-and-bear fight, the rampaging bull falls into the tunnel complex dug by Ben and the others and knocks out all of the support beams, causing the streets and buildings to collapse.
 Eventually, the town is destroyed entirely.
-Ben departs for other gold fields, commenting that he never knew Pardner's real name, which Pardner then reveals: Sylvester Newel.
-Elizabeth and Pardner reconcile and plan to stay, while musing about Ben's next great adventure.
+Ben departs for other gold fields.
+Before this, Pardner reveals his real name to Ben: Sylvester Newel.
+Elizabeth and Pardner reconcile and plan to stay.